How I manage my SMSF with Sharesight

 Tracking my SMSF in Sharesight

 As for how we input this information into Sharesight, buy and sell trades for equities and ETFs are easily imported via a spreadsheet using the broker import feature, while any managed fund transactions or unlisted private company investments have been entered manually, with trade confirmation PDFs or other documentation attached to each trade for record keeping purposes.
 Sharesight then automatically tracks all distribution and dividend income received, as well as investment price and performance data.
+We have both an Australian and a US broker linked in and Sharesight is able to handle it all quite easily.

 Preparing the annual return

 All SMSFs are required to prepare annual financial statements, lodge an annual return and be audited.
 I manage my whole fund in Sharesight and Xero, as this creates a seamless solution between investment portfolio management and accounting.
 You can actually synchronise your Sharesight and Xero accounts.
 This allows you to integrate details of share purchases, sales and dividends to Xero.
 You can also reconcile all transactions against the SMSF bank account, including super contributions which are automatically imported to Xero.
+Because my accountant is using Class, using Xero is a bit duplicative for bank account handling and not strictly necessary, but I do find it useful for myself to reconcile dividend payments and the like during the year.

-All the information in Sharesight is uploaded to Class using the All Trades Report, which provides all the necessary activity in terms of trades.
+All the information in Sharesight is uploaded to Class using the all trades report, which provides all the necessary activity in terms of trades.
 Class does a good job with the year-end compliance reporting and tax, and importing the data from Sharesight minimises any rekeying of information.

 Tracking my investment strategy